fitzgeraldkd/blog-posts/making-the-most-of-dsa-practice/dsa-practice.md

 In order to get the most out of my practice, I needed to decide what I wanted to do.

 - First I decided that JavaScript would be my language of choice for this practice as it's the language I think I'll be most successful with.
-Down the line I could always translate to another language if I want to practice get familiar with another language's syntax.
 - Next I decided that I want to **create my own classes** for things like stacks, trees, linked lists, etc. (data structures not available in vanilla JS).
-- Last, and possibly the most important, I decided to write my own tests using a **testing framework**.
+- Last I decided to write my own tests using a **testing framework**.

-When practicing with a service like LeetCode or HackerRank, the classes and tests are usually given to you.
-While it would be quicker to rely on those, writing my own classes and tests gives me a better understanding of how data structures work.
+When practicing with a service like LeetCode or HackerRank, the classes and tests are usually given to you (classes are typically instantiated already for the inputs to the algorithm, and tests can be run at the click of a button with predefined test cases).
+While it would be quicker to rely on those, writing my own classes and tests gives me a better understanding of how data structures work and how to write effective tests.

 ## My Process